zibhub/GNDMS/installation-guide/index.md

  into the Globus Container.
 It requires that your system has been prepared as described in the previous section.
 Again the following steps should be executed by the `globus` user.

+### Migrating from a previous installation

+In case you already run an older version of GNDMS, it might be neccesary to properly uninstall some of its components before installing a new version.
+The list below describes which users need to do this.
+In any case, please enter `$GNDMS_SOURCE` first.

+* If you participated in C3Grid/INAD or have used GNDMS < 0.3.0, please run `gndms-buildr clean-0.2.8`

+Note: *Only* if you installed a source snapshot of GNDMS, you have to delete all jars that were installed before manually.
+Newer versions of GNDMS write a list of these installed jars to `$GLOBUS_LOCATION/lib/gndms-dependencies`. `globus-undeploy-gar` may also be of help.

+### Installation and Initial Deployment

 * Please enter `$GNDMS_SOURCE` and exeucte `gndms-buildr install-distribution`